henriquelaureano/henriquelaureano.github.io/papers/index.md

   Junior, W. H. Bonat\
   *Austrian Journal of Statistics* (2023)

++ The Long Term Loss of Smell and Taste in COVID-19 Patients – A Systematic Review and Meta-Analysis\
+  J. D. C. Passos, **H. A. Laureano**, Y. S. Borges, I. C. Guiloski\
+  *ABCS Health Sciences* (2023)

 ***

 ### Submitted for publication

-+ [2022]\
-  The Long Term Loss of Smell and Taste in COVID-19 Patients – A Systematic Review and Meta-Analysis\
-  J. D. C. Passos, **H. A. Laureano**, Y. S. Borges, I. C. Guiloski\
-  Submitted to *ABCS Health Sciences*

 + [2023]\
   Population-based assessment for major congenital malformations in the